microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

     return output
 ```

-Now that we have the top K document chunks, we can concatenate the content of the retrieved documents to form the context for the user's question.
+With those functions defined, we can define a function that takes a user's question, generates an embedding for the question, retrieves the top K document chunks, and concatenates the content of the retrieved documents to form the context for the user's question.

 ```python
 def get_context(user_question, retrieved_k = 5):